-- GHG emissions reduction targets on all 3 scopes, focus on loan book emissions, preferably aligned with the SBTi and effective reduction in emissions. - Sectorial decarbonization targets focused on highly emitting sectors (NZBA3) and financial material loan book sectors.
-Sectorial trajectories to be aligned with a NetZero trajectory and recognized framework ( IEA4-NZA/SBTi). - Measuring GHG Emissions on all 3 scopes with robust long-term strategy to reduce carbon footprint.
-GHG accounting to be harmonized with recognized GHG accounting frameworks (PCAF). - Fully transparent climate reporting, covering both transition and adaptation climate risks.
-Climate function is integrated within Financial institutions risks function.
+GHG emissions reduction targets on all 3 scopes focus on investments' emissions, preferably aligned with the SBTi 2 and effective reduction in emissions.

+Sectorial decarbonization targets focused on highly emitting sectors (NZAO and FIT3) and sector allocations across assets invested.
+Sectorial trajectories to be aligned with a NetZero trajectory and recognized framework (IEA4-NZAO/SBTi).

+- Measuring GHG emissions on all 3 scopes with robust long-term strategy to reduce carbon footprint.
+GHG accounting to be harmonized with recognized GHG accounting frameworks (PCAF5). - Fully transparent climate reporting, covering both transition and adaptation climate risks.
+Climate function is integrated within financial institutions' risks function.

 There is increasing evidence that nature and biodiversity are deteriorating at a global scale.
 The global economy is working outside the safe zone for six of the nine planetary boundaries - processes that are critical for maintaining the Earth's stability.

-Ecosystem services are not being appropriately priced or the risks assessed and embedded by business and financial institutions.
-The materialization of natured-based services will affect the value of financial assets, therefore financial institutions are mandated to act and tackle the issue, by enhancing current process, strategies and risks frameworks.
+Ecosystem services are not being appropriately priced, nor are risks assessed and embedded by business and financial institutions.
+The materialization of nature-based services will affect the value of financial assets.
+Therefore, insurers are mandated to act and tackle the issue by enhancing current processes, strategies, and risks frameworks.
 Also, they need to mobilize financial resources to those areas of the economy that will generate positive impact to stop nature degradation and biodiversity loss.